-The ability to predict therapeutic response is essential for improving care of patients with acute myeloid leukemia (AML).
-M.Luskin et al., developed a methylation-based risk score (M-score) for AML using random forest classification and demonstrated the association between M-score and overall survival (OS) on a limited cohort of AML patients.
+The ability to predict therapeutic response is essential for improving the care of patients with acute myeloid leukemia (AML).
+M.Luskin et al. developed a methylation-based risk score (M-score) for AML using random forest classification and demonstrated the association between M-score and overall survival (OS) on a limited cohort of AML patients.

 For this current study M.Luskin et al. of UPENN, investigated whether the M-score could independently predict clinical outcome in 166 patients from UPENN with de novo AML treated with intensive induction chemotherapy controlling for other prognostic markers.
 Their findings were published in JCI Insight in June 2016.

 Here are the key findings from their study:

 - In response to 1 or 2 cycles of induction chemotherapy, 71% achieved complete remission (CR) and 38% were alive at 2 years

 - The mean M-score for surviving patients was significantly lower than for deceased patients (81.8; 95% CI, 74.3–89.2, vs. 99.5; 95% CI 93.2–105.8, P=0.0005,.